rwokano/CleaningDataProject/CodeBook.md

 14. Complete requirement 4 - Add descriptive column names
   *  From above, I have already labeled the columns.
 I do not have V1, V2 V3 etc.  Personally, I would prefer to camel case the names, but the lecture seemed to indicate all lowercase, no hyphens, no underscores.
 I feel this makes the variables difficult to use, but did so as I believe that was what was expected in the assignment.
   *  Using multipe calls to `gsub` I changed
+    1. Updated a typo which was BodyBody to just Body.
-    1. -X to xaxis
+    2. -X to xaxis
-    2. -Y to yaxis
+    3. -Y to yaxis
-    3. -Z to zaxis
+    4. -Z to zaxis
-    4. changed the std() to stddev
+    5. changed the std() to stddev
-    5. changed the mean() to mean
+    6. changed the mean() to mean
-    6. removed any other parenthesis
+    7. removed any other parenthesis
-    7. removed any other hyphens
+    8. removed any other hyphens
-    8. made all lower case
+    9. made all lower case
-    9. overlay the exisiting names with these new ones.
+    10. overlay the exisiting names with these new ones.
-    10. Copied into a new variable 'tidyData' for clarity
+    11. Copied into a new variable 'tidyData' for clarity
 15. Complete requirement 5 - Aggregate the data
   *  Used the `aggregate` function passing it column 3 through the end of the data.frame using `ncols`
   *  Labeled the 2 coumns `aggregate` grouped by.
 (The Subject and Activity) so they are not labeled Group.1 and Group.2